Crown-Commercial-Service/CCS-Architecture-Decision-Records/doc/adr/0010-use-shared-definition-of-cmp-agreement-when-building-all-cmp-services.md

 ![flow of defeinitions changes](../images/cmp-shared-agreement-definition.jpg)

- 1. edit a new version of    Apprenticeships Agreement -  e.g. new services
+ 1. edit a new version of Agreement -  e.g. new services
  2. add / link new related attachments
  3. update Agreement API
  4. update SalesForce content / pages